Susan3883/Pet-Purrsuit/README.md

 ## Setup
 Please download the file titled 'Pet Purrsuit.sb3'.

-From there, log onto the website, 'Scratch', locate create and you will be directed to the projet creation menu.
+From there, hop over to the website, [_Scratch_](https://scratch.mit.edu/), locate 'create' and you will be directed to the projet creation menu.

 In the menu, find 'file' in the top right-hand corner and click 'load from your computer' and select the previously downloaded 'Pet Purrsuit.sb3' file.